I am a mom, a wife, a pastor, a dog-owner, a self-taught quilter & woodworker, and someone who loves to listen and learn.

 I believe that God is all about love and acceptance, can be found in the midst of almost anything, and appreciates irreverence.
 I’ve also noticed that God occasionally has a vexing sense of humor, has been known to disappear without a trace, and can be disturbingly silent for long periods of time.
 Although I don’t have any solutions for these divine quirks, I do believe that conversations with others can help us learn to listen for God in new ways.
 And, when that doesn’t work, I believe in sitting with people and listening together to the divine silence.

-I love to find and share resources and I love to write, so this site is where I share all of that.
-My hope is that you find something here that is useful, inspiring, or both.
+I’m not great about posting regularly, but I love to find and share resources and I love to write, so this site is where I share all of that.